 You may get a redundancy payment as part of the severance package.
 This will again depend on how long you have been employed.
 Note, redundancy payments are considered income and you will have to pay tax on the sum.

+This article was originally published in 2010.
+Last updated 15 March 2022.
 Note: employment law is subject to change, the above article should be used as a guideline only.